Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent: Numerical implementation

-for a suitable step-size and where $\lambda$ is chosen so as to maximize the PSNR w.r.t the ground truth. \item \textbf{Richardson-Lucy} \cite{Richardson72,Lucy1974}: we consider $x^0=x^K_{RL}$, that is the $K$-th iteration of Richardson Lucy (RL) algorithm with $K>0$.
+till convergence for a suitable choice of the step-size and for an optimal $\lambda$ chosen so as to maximize the PSNR w.r.t.~the ground truth. \item \textbf{Richardson-Lucy} \cite{Richardson72,Lucy1974}: we consider $x^0=x^K_{RL}$, that is the $K$-th iteration of Richardson Lucy (RL) algorithm with $K>0$.
 The latter is an EM algorithm designed to minimize the Kullback-Leibler functional \eqref{KL equation} and particularly used in the context of image deblurring, particularly effective for data corrupted by Poisson noise.
 The multiplicative iteration of the algorithm reads:

 where $\textbf{1}$ is a vector of ones, i.e., $\textbf{1}=(1,...,1) \in \mathbb{R}^m$, and division is intended element-wise.
 Note that in such iterative regularization setting, the choice of an optimal early stopping $K$ corresponds to the choice of an optimal regularization parameter similarly as for $\lambda$ above. \end{itemize}